rdmo94/MusicExplorer/README.md

 ```
 python manage.py migrate
 ```
-To initalize database migrations, and
+To initalize a database with migrations, and

 ```
 python manage.py runserver